nedbat/coveragepy/doc/index.rst

 coverage.py
 ===========

+:history: 20090524T134300, brand new docs.
+:history: 20090524T134301, tweaked.

 .. toctree::
     :hidden:

     cmd
     api

+..
+FAQ
+..
+Why do unexecutable lines show up as executed?
+..
+Why do the bodies of fns show as executed, but the def lines do not?
+..
+Change History
+..
+Getting Help
+..
+How it works
+.. .coverage file format
+..
+Excluding lines

 Coverage.py is a tool for measuring code coverage of Python programs.
 It monitors your program, noting which parts of the code have been executed, then analyzes the